cherylws/johndmulhausen.github.io/documentation/unity/latest/concepts/unity-pcprep.md

 ---
 title: Preparing for Rift Development
 ---

 Unity 5 or later offers built-in Rift support.
 The Oculus SDK is not required.

 To enable VR support is enabled in the Unity Editor, check the **Virtual Reality Supported** checkbox in **Player Settings**.
-Applications targeting the **PC, Mac & Linux** platform in **Build Settings** will now run on the Rift.
+Applications targeting the **PC, Mac &amp; Linux** platform in **Build Settings** will now run on the Rift.

 Unity automatically applies position and orientation tracking, stereoscopic rendering, and distortion correction to your main camera when VR support is enabled.
-For more details, see [Unity VR Support](/documentation/unity/latest/concepts/book-unity-dg/ "Welcome to the Oculus Unity Developer Guide.").
+For more details, see [Unity VR Support](/documentation/unity/latest/concepts/book-unity-dg/).

 If you have already set up your Oculus Rift for regular use, you are ready to begin Unity development.